 Jewish Education Innovation Challenge

 A Jewish day school education has the potential to build up a life long love of Jewish life and learning in their students and to instill Jewish values and traditions.
 Jewish education has unfortunately fallen short in their mission to graduate all students with high Jewish self esteem and aspirations.
-Day schools are tasked with ensuring future generations of vibrant and secure Jewish life and leadership and yet we see that too many are leaving the system uninspired and turned off to their Judaism.
-Jewish education innovation must challenge the status quo and reinvigorate Jewish education by relying on Jewish wisdom rather than mimicking the divergent approach of Western education.
+Day schools are tasked with ensuring the sustainability of future generations of vibrant Jewish life and leadership.
+And yet, we see that too many students are leaving the system uninspired and turned off to their Judaism.
+Jewish educational practices must challenge the status quo and reinvigorate Jewish learning by relying on Jewish wisdom rather than only mimicking the divergent approaches of Western education.

 Learn more about Jewish Education Innovation Challenge.